-Take notice that on July 21, 2004, Texas Gas Transmission, LLC tendered for filing as part of its FERC Gas Tariff, Second Revised Volume No. 1, and the following tariff sheets, to become effective August 1, 2004:
+Take notice that on August 30, 2004, Texas Gas Transmission, LLC, (Texas Gas) tendered for filing as part of its FERC Gas Tariff, Second Revised Volume No. 1, Third Revised Sheet No. 36, to become effective November 1, 2004.

 The Commission encourages electronic submission of protests and interventions in lieu of paper using the “eFiling” link at http://www.ferc.gov.
 Persons unable to file electronically should submit an original and 14 copies of the protest or intervention to the Federal Energy Regulatory Commission, 888 First Street, NE., Washington, DC 20426.

 This filing is accessible on-line at http://www.ferc.gov, using the “eLibrary” link and is available for review in the Commission's Public Reference Room in Washington, DC.
 There is an “eSubscription” link on the web site that enables subscribers to receive e-mail notification when a document is added to a subscribed docket(s).
 For assistance with any FERC Online service, please e-mail FERCOnlineSupport@ferc.gov, or call (866) 208-3676 (toll free).
 For TTY, call (202) 502-8659.Start Signature

 Magalie R. Salas,